MichaelCade/90DaysOfDevOps/Days/day70.md

 ## The Big Picture: CI/CD Pipelines

-A CI/CD (Continous Integration/Continous Deployment) Pipeline implementation is the backbone of the modern DevOps environment.
+A CI/CD (Continuous Integration/Continuous Deployment) Pipeline implementation is the backbone of the modern DevOps environment.

 It bridges the gap between development and operations by automating the build, test and deployment of applications.

-We covered a lot of this Continous mantra in the opening section of the challenge.
+We covered a lot of this continuous mantra in the opening section of the challenge.
 But to reiterate:

-Continous Integration (CI) is a more modern software development practice in which incremental code changes are made more frequently and reliabily.
-Automated build and test workflow steps triggered by Contininous Integration ensures that code changes being merged into the repository are reliable.
+Continuous Integration (CI) is a more modern software development practice in which incremental code changes are made more frequently and reliably.
+Automated build and test workflow steps triggered by Continuous Integration ensures that code changes being merged into the repository are reliable.

 That code / Application is then delivered quickly and seamlessly as part of the Continuous Deployment process.